Miami Fishing Charters

 - Shark

-What happens when your fishing trip is canceled due to inclement weather in Miami?
+What happens when your fishing trip is canceled due to inclement weather?

 Generally, If the charter captain cancels the fishing charter due to bad weather, you can reschedule or get a full refund.
 We recommend reading the fishing charter operators booking policy before making a booking.